 - AS 4775:2007 — Emergency eyewash and shower equipment

 - Code of Practice: First aid in the workplace

-6. Does it matter if I load the cabinet past the capacity marked on the front of the cabinets?
+6. Does it matter if I load the cabinet past the capacity marked on the front of the cabinet?

 Yes, it does.
 To meet the requirements of Australian Safety Standards, indoor flammable liquids cabinets have a fitted spill containment sump — based on the capacity rating of the cabinet.
 If you overload the cabinet, the spill sump will not be capable of fully containing a leak or spill.

-At the same time, an indoor cabinet is also designed to completely contain flammable vapours.
-If you overload the cabinet, the vapour levels may breach workplace exposure standards as well as create an explosive atmosphere inside the cabinet.
+It’s also important to note that an indoor cabinet is also designed to completely contain flammable vapours.
+If you overload the cabinet, the vapour levels may breach workplace exposure standards — as well as create an explosive atmosphere inside the cabinet.

 You should also keep in mind that flammable liquids stored indoors are restricted to certain aggregate quantities.
 Overloading your cabinet with Class 3 Flammable Liquids may also put you in breach of the maximum allowable chemical quantities.